-Contributions by the Corporation As at Janu ary 31, 2019 As at April 30, 2018
+As at Octobe er 31, 2019 As at October 31, 2018 Contributions by the Corporation \$ 530 \$ 550 Contributions by employees \$ 522 \$ 532

-\$ 860 \$ 1,040

-Contributions by employees \$ 880 \$ 955

 Effective June 1, 2007, the Corporation concluded an agreement with its union that established the employment status of its fish plant employees on a go forward basis and retroactively to April 1, 1973.
 During 2011, the Corporation agreed to terms with the Public Service Pension Centre (PSPC) that established the manner in which the Corporation will document cases for employees who should become members under the Public Service Superannuation Act (PSSA) retroactively and on a go forward basis.
 It also established how the PSPC will deal with those cases in establishing the pension status of the Corporation's fish plant employees.
 The PSPC establishes the employee's eligibility to contribute, the periods of service countable for pension purposes and the periods of service that an employee can buy back.
+As employee contributions are made to the pension plan, the Corporation is required to fund the employer's portion of these contributions.